 Your first year includes the core disciplines of financial accounting, management accounting, an introduction to finance, quantitative techniques for accounting, the business environment, and business and corporate law.
 Modules studied:

 Year two covers the principles of forensic accounting, and develops your knowledge of financial reporting and management accounting.
-You’ll study financial management, audit and undertake a a specialist employability module where you will develop your Excel spread-sheet skills, work on some of the softer skills that employers require and benefit from an impressive range of guest speakers.
+You’ll study financial management, audit and undertake a specialist employability module where you will develop your Excel spread-sheet skills, work on some of the softer skills that employers require and benefit from an impressive range of guest speakers.
 You can also gain the CIMA accredited Sage Accounting Certificate.
 Sage is the UK’s biggest accounting software provider.
+For students who do not have prior relevant work experience, the employability module incorporates a 70-hour work placement that will allow you to become instantly more employable, learning both profession-specific as well as more general work-related skills.

 You’ll specialise further in your final year, with modules on forensic accounting and the expert witness, and financial crime investigation.
 You can also choose optional modules from a range of subjects, including advanced financial reporting, business analysis, and cases in auditing, and taxation.